 Additionally, according to The Old Farmer’s Almanac, March’s full Moon goes by the name Worm Moon, which was originally thought to refer to the earthworms that appear as the soil warms in spring.
 This invites robins and other birds to feed—a true sign of spring!

-Speaking of Spring, this full moon will also be the last full moon before the arrival of Spring Equinox in the earth’s northern hemisphere.
-The Spring Equinox i.e the first day of spring will occur on Sunday, March 20 at 11:33 Eastern Standard Time (EST).
+Speaking of Spring, this full moon will also be the last full moon before the arrival of the Spring Equinox in the earth’s northern hemisphere.
+The Spring Equinox i.e the first day of spring will occur on Monday, March 20 at 21:25 Universal Coordinated Time (UTC).

 Other Cultural Full Moon Names for March in Northern Hemisphere